Popular lifehacks

 Orwell makes extensive use of animal sounds and movements to describe action; his figurative usage turns ordinary description into onomatopoeia.
 Animal characters are “stirring” and “fluttering” in movement while “cheeping feebly” and “grunting” communications.

-READ ALSO: How do I organize my Google ad campaign?
+READ ALSO: How do I make cool things with my mouse?

 What narrative techniques are used in Animal Farm?